History

 HISTORY 362- HISTORY OF THE CARRIBEAN

 TBA.
 Credit, three hours.
 History of the cultural, intellectual, and artistic expressions of the Caribbean, as they relate to the forced and voluntary encounters of Native, European and African peoples and the socioeconomic structures of global capitalism since the 15th century.
-It counts toward the African American Studies major, and serves as its homonymous course at ECAS and as complement to Spanish 335.
+It serves both as its homonymous course at ECAS and as complement to Spanish 335.
+Cross-listed with LACS 362 and African American Studies 385R.

 HISTORY 385R—SPECIAL TOPICS IN HISTORY